PLAtE: A Large-scale Dataset for List Page Web Extraction: Abstract

 \section{Abstract}

 Recently, neural models have been leveraged to significantly improve the performance of information extraction from semi-structured websites.
 However, a barrier for continued progress is the small number of datasets large enough to train these models.
-In this work, we introduce the \datasetname{} (\textbf{P}ages of \textbf{L}ists \textbf{At}tribute \textbf{E}xtraction) dataset as a challenging new web extraction task. \datasetname{} focuses on shopping data, specifically extractions from product review pages with multiple items. \datasetname{} encompasses both the tasks of: (1) finding product-list segmentation boundaries and (2) extracting attributes for each product. \datasetname{} is composed of $53,905$ items from $6,810$ pages, making it the first large-scale list page web extraction dataset.
-We construct \datasetname{} by collecting list pages from Common Crawl, then annotating them on Mechanical Turk.
-Quantitative and qualitative analyses are performed to demonstrate \datasetname{} has high-quality annotations.
-We establish strong baseline performance on \datasetname{} with a SOTA model achieving an \fscore{} of 0.750 for attribute classification and 0.915 for segmentation, indicating opportunities for future research innovations in web extraction.
+In this work, we introduce the \datasetname{} (\textbf{P}ages of \textbf{L}ists \textbf{At}tribute \textbf{E}xtraction) benchmark dataset as a challenging new web extraction task. \datasetname{} focuses on shopping data, specifically extractions from product review pages with multiple items encompassing the tasks of: (1) finding product-list segmentation boundaries and (2) extracting attributes for each product. \datasetname{} is composed of $52,898$ items collected from $6,694$ pages and $156,014$ attributes, making it the first large-scale list page web extraction dataset.
+We use a multi-stage approach to collect and annotate the dataset and adapt three state-of-the-art web extraction models to the two tasks comparing their strengths and weaknesses both quantitatively and qualitatively.